KGHALAMB/AirStage/documents/APISpec.md

             "success": "boolean"
         }

-    5.2 Signing in as a user - /signin/ (GET)
+    5.2 Signing in as a user - /user/signin/ (POST)

     Checks if inputted username and password is associated with an account

         Request:
         {
             "username": "string",
-            "Password": “string
+            "password": "string",
+            "user_type": "string"
         }

         Returns: